 We are truly fortunate at the UCI Student Health Center to have the on-site services of an experienced Orthopedic Surgeon, in addition to 2 full-time Board Certified Sports Medicine providers.
 Whether it was getting body-checked at that broom ball game, or the epic wipeout you took while surfing, this clinic attends to patients referred for all your joint, back, or muscle symptoms and/or injuries.
 You may request an appointment with one of our Sports Medicine providers directly, and your primary care provider will refer you to our on-site Orthopedist or one in the community.

 Our Primary Care providers should be capable of treating the majority of your stomach, digestive, and intestinal problems, such as abdominal pain, reflux, and acute vomiting/diarrhea.
 However, there are times when symptoms may become more severe, and consultation and management from a Gastroenterologist may be necessary.
-In that case, your primary care provider will refer you to our on-site UCI Health Gastroenterologist or another one in the community.
+In that case, your primary care provider will refer you to a UCI Health Gastroenterologist or another one in the community.

 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of these disorders have on general health.
 Doctors of Chiropractic practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.